ritalaezza/ritalaezza.github.io/index.md

 ## Current Project Description

 I am currently involved in the AURORA project: Adaptive User-Centered Robotic Rehabilitation.
-The aim is to develop customisable rehabilitation equipment that optimizes patient recovery after injury, both through better data collection and eventually with active support of the phisioterapy exercises.
+The aim is to develop customisable rehabilitation equipment that optimizes patient recovery after injury, both through better data collection and eventually with active support of the physiotherapy exercises.

 ## PhD Project Description